Line Art: Meet the Artists Behind Burton’s 2025 Snowboard Graphics

 This painting was my first try in a collection of black and white testing vibrancy, one of the fundamentals of my style.
 It has been a fascinating challenge while departing from what I am used to.
 As I dropped the black paint on the canvas, I realized there was no turning back.
 That moment on the canvas translated into a broader life lesson for me, allowing me to create space for more enjoyable and fulfilling experiences.

-Burton Custom X by Bruno Panabranca
+Burton Custom X by Bruno Penabranca

 One of the most powerful and timeless boards in our line, it was vital for the Burton Custom X to have a graphic to complement.
-Enter Bruno Panabranca.
+Enter Bruno Penabranca.
 A visual artist born and raised in Brazil, and now based in NYC, his work is a journey of beauty, balance, and minimalist psychedelia.
 Much like the constant cosmic journey of snowboarding, his 2025 Custom X graphics capture this timeless board’s powerful and ever-seeking personality.

 Burton Family Tree by Ryan Crotty